KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Johnny Sigiliph.md

 ###### Recruitment
 Johnny was auto recruited into the peacekeeper force and given S-Rank
 ##### Abilities
-Johnny Sigiliph is a level 20 Sweet Science Pugilist
+Johnny Sigiliph is a Sweet Science Pugilist